Redmond’s Mac & Jack’s Brewing is sold to Seattle company

 Rankin and Schropp will remain involved in the company for the next year to help with the transition.
 Mac & Jack’s has about 25 employees, and Ackley said the intention is for all them to stay employed.

 Mac & Jack’s is not the first Seattle-area brewing company to change ownership this year.
-In August, Bud Light-owner Anheuser-Busch InBev sold Seattle’s Redhook Brewery to Tilray, a cannabis product company.
+In August, Bud Light owner Anheuser-Busch InBev sold Seattle’s Redhook Brewery to Tilray, a cannabis product company.
 Redhook was among a total of eight breweries that AB InBev sold to Tilray for $85 million.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.